Cook County Board of Commissioners 14th district

-Cook County Board of Commissioners 14th district is a electoral district for the Cook County Board of Commissioners.
+Cook County Board of Commissioners 14th district is a single-member electoral district for the Cook County Board of Commissioners.
+It is currently represented by Scott R. Britton, a Democrat.

+History

-The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of holding a set of two at-large elections (one for ten seats from the city of Chicago and another for seven seats from suburban Cook County).
+The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.

 Geography

 1994 boundaries

 When the district was first established, it covered parts of the north and northwest suburbs of Cook County.

 2001 redistricting

-New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States Census.
+New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States census.